We reveal the facts behind some of the most common myths and misconceptions about the A303 Stonehenge scheme.

 Myth #4 - We'll lose the free view of Stonehenge

 If you're a driver, this is true.
 But it’s not the whole story.
 By removing the old A303, walkers, cyclists and horse riders will be able to see Stonehenge whenever they like using a new dedicated public right of way being created along the route of the current road.

 Removing the sight and sound of the noisy, busy road from most of the World Heritage Site will return the Stonehenge landscape to something like its original setting, allowing people to enjoy the ancient stones and explore and understand many other fascinating prehistoric monuments in the surrounding landscape.

 Myth #5 - The traffic is caused by people slowing down to look at the stones (just put a fence up instead)

 People slowing to look at the stones is only a small part of the problem.

-The main reason for ongoing congestion is in fact that the existing road simply can’t cope with the volume of traffic - regularly carrying twice it was designed for.
+The main reason for ongoing congestion is in fact that the existing road simply can’t cope with the volume of traffic - regularly carrying twice the amount it was designed for.